Ten home remedies to get rid of whiteheads

 Witch hazel is also known to reduce inflammation and remove excess oils.

 Witch hazel is often found in facial or body washes and toners.
-It can also be purchased as an astringent and applied to the skin using a clean finger or cotton pad.
+It can also be purchased online as an astringent and applied to the skin using a clean finger or cotton pad.

 Astringents are known to cause irritation and dryness, so it is best if witch hazel products are used just once a day and more often only if necessary.